Alternative Navigation

 • Signal processing

-processing sensor data, such as accelerometers and gyroscopes, to estimate motion of a platform.
+Processing sensor data, such as accelerometers and gyroscopes, to estimate motion of a platform.

 • Radio Frequency (RF) geolocation